jholdstock/Decred-Bug-Bounty-Proposal/README.md

     - Form a core team that decides on any payout above 500$.
 (Anything below this can be given out at their discretion)

-* We will need to do some social media posts to get the wordout.
+* We will need to do some social media posts to get the word out.

 * We need to define the bug bounty policy/rules and scope.